 “The cause of cancer is no longer a mystery, we know it occurs whenever any cell is denied 60% of its oxygen requirements.”

 Cancer, like other diseases, has countless secondary causes.
-But the prime cause of cancer is the replacement of the respiration of oxygen in normal body cells by a fermentation of sugar.
-Poor oxygenation is usually associated with a buildup of carcinogens and toxins within and around cells, which blocks and damages cellular oxygen respiration.
+But the prime cause of cancer is the replacement of the respiration of oxygen in normal body cells.
+This is all by a fermentation of sugar.
+Poor oxygenation is usually associated with a buildup of carcinogens and toxins within and around cells.
+This blocks and damages cellular oxygen respiration.
 Clumping up of blood cells slows down in the bloodstream, and restricts flow to capillaries.
 The cellular mitochondria become damaged by lack of oxygen, leading to unwanted cells and ill health.